peterszerzo/annacingi-com/static/cms/projects/brief-encyclopedia-of-doors.md

 > There is an inevitable degree of approximation and compromise between reality and an encyclopedia, just as there is between individuals and society.
 This tragic distance, when witnessed from the outside, generates recognition, empathy, and comedy.
 >
 > A Brief Encyclopedia of Doors tells the story of the real—or imaginary—doors that shape our lives.
 It is a tragicomic catalogue of waiting, a roleplay, a dictionary of limits, an invitation to recognize ourselves as human in our fragilities rather than in our certainties.

+I Gordi were awarded [Premio Hystrio Iceberg](https://www.hystrio.it/premio_hystrio/edizione-2019/) in 2019 and [Premio ANCT](https://www.criticiditeatro.it/2020/12/05/premio-della-critica-2020-teatro-dei-gordi/) in 2020.